 Food is the source of your energy.
-No matter what it is that you eat, when you eat it, why you eat it or how you eat it, your foods essential purpose is to break down into glucose for your body to use as fuel along the way.
+No matter what you eat when you eat it, why you eat it or how you eat it, your foods essential purpose is to break down into glucose for your body to use as fuel along the way.
 While all that’s happening, a lot of other stuff is too.
 Your body breaks down your food to take all of the vitamins, minerals and just about everything else they’re made up of and does whatever it needs to do.
 The result?
 You have energy, or to some extent at least.
 That’s the basis of all of this.

-So, let’s look at the break down of food.
+So, let’s look at the breakdown of food.
 When you eat, your body digests the food you eat into sugars (or glucose).
 Glucose raises your blood sugar levels, and that’s what gives you your energy… kind of.

 Now that we know about blood sugar and insulin working together to give you energy from your food, we need to know about a few different ways it happens.
 The first one is a sugar rush.
 You eat simple carbohydrates and sugar, and they’re easy to absorb into the bloodstream.
 We absorb them, and blood sugar goes through the roof.
-It makes you a little hyper for a while, and then your body makes a huge amount of insulin for absorbing it all.
+It makes you a little hyper for a while, and then your body makes a massive amount of insulin for absorbing it all.
 That’s when we crash.

 The better way to do it is by eating a healthy balanced diet.
 The foods are turned into glucose much more slowly, leading to a gradual rise and fall lasting way longer than the sugary, processed foods we love to eat.

 We need to use both of these to our advantage.
-(For more on that, check out simple vs complex carbs, here).
+(For more on that, check out simple vs complex carbs here).

-Learning about how energy works is all well and good, but learning about the best ways to use it is a pretty big help too.
+Learning about how energy works are all well and good, but learning about the best ways to use it is a pretty big help too.
 That’s exactly what we’re going to look at here.
 Pretty much any food will give you energy in some way or another; it just might not be the best way for you to utilise it.

 Any complex carb-heavy foods are a good call, but that doesn’t mean you should write off all of the other macronutrients though.
 Simple carbs are good if you use them correctly (again, check out the difference here if you want more info), and they’re still an awesome source of other nutrients too.